+This article originally appeared on VICE UK.
 Summer is pretty much over, isn't it?
 The nights are beginning to inch in on us, and there’s a chill lingering in the air.
-This is significant for two reasons: firstly, it means that very soon, nobody is going to want to go anywhere without a duvet and the sweet embrace of central heating, and secondly – and relatedly – it also means that cuffing season is due to rear its head any day now.
+This is significant for two reasons: first, it means that very soon, nobody is going to want to go anywhere without a blanket and the sweet embrace of central heating, and secondly—and relatedly—it also means that cuffing season is due to rear its head any day now.

 While you’re doing this, you might also find yourself catching up on all the internet you missed while you were having your temporary, weather-enabled life.
-Maybe you’ll flick on Netflix.
+Maybe you’ll put on Netflix.
 Maybe you’ll watch a movie!
 Yes, that’ll be good.
-Lovely chilled out film.
+Watching a lovely chilled out film.
 What’s that one everyone’s been talking about on Twitter?
 To All The Boys I’ve Loved Before, is it?

 This is where we have to step in.
 We know you will have this exact thought process at some point over the course of the next month.
 We just do.
 We’re really single.
 And so, as a sacrificial act of warning, we have written letters to people who’ve ghosted us and put them on the internet just to show you how truly bad doing that is.
 Then, when you’ve watched the movie and got the urge, instead of putting pen to paper, you can remember us, laid out on the altar of public embarrassment to save you, and just fervently type out some fanfic about Peter Kavinsky instead.
 Trust us, we are just doing what is best for you.